 My only complaint is a bit of historical vandalism at the opening and closing.
 The movie surely began and ended with Paramount logos, but they’ve been removed.
 Universal did the right thing with Psycho by eventually restoring its stylized Paramount logo, but here a Universal logo has been slapped on the front.
 At the finish, instead of the Paramount logo to make us dwell a moment about the lovely last live-action scene, the fade-out is followed by an immediate fade-up on restoration credits, as the music tails off.
 It’s essentially ditching out of the movie before it’s finished, adding unwelcome new text to read.
 Is nobody sensitive to stuff like this?
 Too bad this couldn’t have been handled in a classier manner.
 I’ll content myself with the excellent restoration job that comes between.

 Other websites have instead tried to stir up a controversy about One-Eyed Jacks’ aspect ratio, as if there were a substantive difference between 1.75:1 and 1.78:1.
-Perhaps the web screams about the show’s perfectly adequate 1.85:1 ratio are generated to drum up talk about the release.
+Perhaps the web screaming about the show’s perfectly adequate 1.85:1 ratio are generated to drum up talk about the release.
 I know that some studio execs love to use these tempests in a thimble to discount the input of outsiders.
 A lady executive at MGM used to call them ‘DVD weenies.’

 Criterion disc producer Abbey Lustgarten achieves the impossible: she obtained a new special extra that features Marlon Brando’s voice.
 It’s a collection of audio recordings, story notes about specific scenes.
 Brandophiles can be expected to be extremely curious.
 I think the other extras will sate the needs of Brando followers and western film fans.
 Toby Roan is reportedly writing a book about the making of Brando’s movie.
 Some of his research is compiled here in a handsome new short docu.
-David Cairns contributes a precise visual essay that goes through the movie pointing out grace notes, and suggesting reasons for Brando’s visual choices.
+David Cairns contributes a precise visual essay that Points out the movie’s grace notes, suggesting reasons for Brando’s visual choices.
 The only thing that didn’t wash with me was his theory of the use of rear projection, which I think can be better explained with the usual reason, that it was policy for many exterior dialogue scenes.
 The wild bluffs and beach at Monterey-Big Sur make delicate lighting, acting moods and audio recording nigh impossible.
 Cairns compensates by offering us a needed appreciation of the accomplished actress Pina Pellicer.

 The original, graphic-oriented trailer is present as well.
 Once one gets beyond its origami-puzzle aspects (where’s Route 60?), the insert foldout rewards us with a perceptive essay by Howard Hampton.
 He sees the seduction of Luisa as a vicious act that puts Rio’s twisted psychology in Luis Buñuel territory, whereas I’d argue that Rio is just doin’ what comes naturally, and that his revenge obsession begins to crumble the moment Luisa enters the picture.
 The right love, you know, can cure most anything.